MartinSchmitz95/bio_data_scripts/generate_simulated_reads/ONT/README.md

 Use this script to create simulated ONT Nanopore reads.
 This script takes in the reference FASTA file, creates synthetic Nanopore reads perfect or with errors.

 ### Installing
-Modifications needed to be made
+Modifications needed to be made:

 Clone Nanosim https://github.com/bcgsc/NanoSim

 Unpack the model human_NA12878_DNA_FAB49712_albacore with:

 ```tar -xf pre-trained_models/human_NA12878_DNA_FAB49712_albacore```